pydantic/pydantic/docs/errors/usage_errors.md

 ```

 ## `model_config` is used as a model field {#model-config-invalid-field-name}

-This error is raised when `model_config` is used as as property.
+This error is raised when `model_config` is used as the name of a field.
 ```py
 from pydantic import BaseModel, PydanticUserError